How fast will my skin arrive once I place my order?

 Can I get a logo on the headstock piece?

 Yes - not a problem.
-We'll include that for an additional $10.00.
+We'll include that for an additional fee that you'll see when placing your order.
 If you already have a logo you want to use, that can be used, too.
-There's still a $10.00 charge for that as we have to go in and modify the headstock file for you.
+There's still an addiional charge for that as we have to go in and modify the headstock file for you.

 Can you create a custom logo for me for my headstock piece with a name I'd like?

 Of course.
 Pricing is determined by what your goal is.
-If you're just using the logo for this guitar, then pricing is $25.
+You'll see all of he available options when you are choosing what specific skin pieces you need.
 However, if you plan on starting a guitar company and will use the logo for your company, pricing is different, and that's something we could discuss.

 Where did you get the flamed maple pattern?
 Is it a photograph?

 Nope - it's not a photograph.
 We recreate all patterns and designs ourselves.
-The flamed maple skins are derived from one of the BEST flamed maple finishes we've ever seen.
-After many hours, we were able to recreate the flame pattern and get it as close as possible.
+ALL of our flamed maple patterns are derived from some of the BEST flamed maple finishes we've ever seen.
+After many many hours, we recreate the flame patterns and get it as close as possible.
 In many ways, it's as good as any flamed top you'll see.
 Same goes for the Snakeskin designs and the Quilted Maple designs.
 A lot of work went into recreating those basic designs so the quality would be top-notch.

 If I buy a top and bottom skin, are they the same or different?